vnkt66/Corona-Exercise/README.md

 Now the sql user student is ready to accept connections, now open sql file from the downloaded repository and execute it in the student connection.

-Open Eclipse IDE and click on file and open this downloaded project repository using the path to the folder and execute Corona.java file.
+Open Eclipse IDE and click on file and open this downloaded project repository using the path to the folder and execute Corona.java file from src/com/data/corona.

 data.sql - Created coronadata table in corona database.